toddkitta/CortanaIntelligenceSuiteWorkshopManual/05 Exercise 5 - Summarize Data Using HDInsight Spark.md

     ![Screenshot](images/summarize_delays_by_airport_5.png)

 1. Click in the empty paragraph below the paragraph in which you entered your Scala script.
 In this paragraph, you are going to author a SQL query to view the results of the table you just created.
 In order to switch from running Scala code, to running SQL, your first line in the paragraph must start with %.
-This code can be copied from Listing 2 from [http://aka.ms/sparkcode](http://aka.ms/sparkcode).

     ```scala
     %%sql